symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

 2. Then, define a new **MosaicGlobalRestrictionTransaction**.
-Pass the mosaicId and keys you have defined in the previous step as arguments.
+Pass the mosaic id and keys you have defined in the previous step as arguments.

 The SDK will also request the previous mosaic restriction value and type for this key and mosaic.
 As it is the first global restriction we are announcing, set the ```previousRestrictionValue`` to ``0`` and the ``mosaicRestrictionType`` to ``None``.